ankitrathoretech/interview-ruby/README.md

 Run `bundle install` to run Bundler

-Ruby `ruby process.rb --sample` to run the basic case.
+Ruby `ruby run.rb --sample` to run the basic case.
 It should output 'it works' on console.

 ## Introduction